Bank of Montreal : SEC Filing (424B2) - Primary Offering Prospectus | MarketScreener

 |

-Interest is payable semi-annually in arrears on the 29th of each May and November, commencing November 29, 2020.
+Interest is payable in arrears on June 19 and December 19 of each year, commencing December 19, 2020 (subject to postponement if such a day is not a business day).
 See 'Specific Terms of the Notes - Interest' below.

 |